openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Code Reviewer Responsibility
 ----------------------------
-It becomes the responsibility of code reviewers to confirm the developer assertions about the presence of PII in their pull request are accurate, that retirement steps and annotations are present and correct when necessary.
+It becomes the responsibility of code reviewers to confirm the developer assertions about the presence of PII in their pull request are accurate, and that retirement steps and annotations are present and correct when necessary.
 This is especially important with pull requests coming from outside of edX, where the original developer may not know of this OEP and their responsibilities in regards to PII.

 Responsibility for Third-party Service Integrations
 ---------------------------------------------------